adorsys/open-banking-gateway/docs/architecture/dictionary.md

 Data center environment of the ASPSP

 ### <a name="AspspBankingApi"></a> AspspBankingApi
 Api banking provided by ASPSP.
 This interface is not directly accessed by the PSU but by the TppBankingApi.
-TppBankingApi will use a Tpp2AspspContext to authenticate with the TppBankingApi.
+TppBankingApi will use a Tpp2AspspContext to authenticate with the AspspBankingApi.

 ### <a name="Tpp2AspspContext"></a> Tpp2AspspContext
 Information used to identify the Tpp application in the ASPSP environment.
 Like a TPP QWAC certificate.